murex/TCR/README.md

 1. Have [git](https://git-scm.com/) or [Perforce client](https://www.perforce.com/downloads/helix-visual-client-p4v)
    installed on your machine
 2. Have a clone of the git repository or a client view of the Perforce depot containing the code you intend to work on
-3. Supported platforms: macOS, Linux and Windows.
+3. TCR can run on macOS, Linux and Windows.
 Refer to [TCR releases page](https://github.com/murex/TCR/releases) for a complete list of supported platforms/architectures

 ### Languages and toolchains